snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 #### Time filters

 By default the app is configured to always retrieve the last 7 days data.
-Users are also able to modify the start and end date of this filter to modify this range at any point in time, which will rerun all queries and applies the filters to all visualisations.
+Users are also able to modify the start and end date of this filter to modify this range at any point in time, which will rerun all queries and applies the filters to all visualizations.

 ## App_id filters

 Users could also filter on app_ids.
-To change the default two items, replace appid1 and appid2:
+To change the default two items, replace `appid1` and `appid2`:

     app_id1 = st.text_input("App ID:", key = 'appid1')
     app_id2 = st.text_input("App ID:", key = 'appid2')